Do you want a wider audience, more subscribers, better conversion to paying customers, fanatically loyal readers, and enviable word of mouth?

 3. Cookie content tastes good

 Cookie content is highly readable.
 It brings the reader pleasure.
 It’s often entertaining.
-It’s well organized, which makes it digestible.
+It’s well organized and appealingly formatted, which makes it digestible.

 Cookie content uses your best writing skills.
 Not to show off how smart and talented you are, but to make the content more delicious for your reader.